alpha-build/cookiecutter-alpha-build-polyrepo-py/README.md

 make lint
 ```

+If you haven't set up make on your machine, you can try running `pre-commit run --all-files`.
 Let's test whether testing works as well.

 ```bash
 make test
 ```

+Again, if you haven't set up make on your machine, you can try running `pytest --rootdir=. -m "" -k ""tests/`.
 To test whether everything works with multiple Python versions, run the same tests but with "nox".

 ```bash